neophob/StripInvaders/README.md

 * More effects (Plasma, Fire)
 * Improve Audiosync
+* Gamma correction

+## Misc:
-* One Firmware for both drivers (WS2801/LPD8806), also enhance setup function
+* One Firmware for both drivers (WS2801/LPD8806) is not possible, due size limitation.

 ## OSC GUI

 StripInvaders provide some ready to use OSC GUI's: